Breast Reduction in Austin

 About the Surgery

 Breast reduction surgery is a procedure to remove excess breast fat, glandular tissue and skin resulting in a smaller, firmer breast more proportionate to your body size.
 The procedure can be used to alleviate pain associated with large breasts.
 There are three common types of incisions that may be used in the breast reduction procedure.
 They include a circular incision around the areola, a keyhold-shaped incision around the areola and a T-shaped incision.
 Liposuction could be used in conjunction with the incision to achieve the desired result.
 In addition, the nipple will be repositioned and the areola reduced for a more natural, balanced appearance.
 While incision lines are visible, they will fade dramatically in the coming months.
 For women who decide the procedure is right for them, breast reduction surgery provide can provide renewed confidence, higher self-esteem, reduced pain and an increase in physical activity and stamina.
-Prior to any procedure, Dr. Hall will:
+Prior to any procedure, Jeffery W. Hall, M.D. will:

 - Evaluate your case and health history